The 2023 K12 1:1 Program District Survey is complete and the responses have been tallied!

 This, of course, is a generality and some districts have wildly different experiences based on any number of differing variables.
 From the perspective of best practices, we do find that these tools may be quite helpful for most districts.

-There are of course many things that we can do to help as an insurance company that covers K12 1:1 devices, but we’ll let you contact us if you would like to learn more!
+contact us if you would like to learn more!
 No matter how many precautions you take, damage will happen.
 We have programs for districts and for parents, to make it easy.
 Contact us now for a fast quote and program overview!